Kingxukai/linux/Documentation/hwmon/aht10.rst

 =============== ============================================
-temp1_input     Measured temperature in millidegrees Celsius humidity1_input Measured humidity in %H update_interval The minimum interval for polling the sensor,
+temp1_input     Measured temperature in millidegrees Celsius humidity1_input Measured humidity in %H update_interval The minimum interval for polling the woke sensor,
                 in milliseconds.
 Writable.
 Must be at
                 least 2000.
 =============== ============================================